 - Auto-submit: Auto-submits item to another workflow state

-Each state of ‘workflowed’ content is visible in the Workbox.
-This is where approvers can select workflow/s to see which state each piece of content is in so they can approve/reject accordingly.
+Content is visible in the Workbox where approvers can select workflows to see workflow states so they can approve/reject accordingly.

 Published content assigned to a workflow is auto-versioned when a user ‘Locks and Edits’ a piece of content.
 For instance, if version 1 is already published, when ‘Lock and Edit’ is selected version 2 is automatically created.

 Selecting the ‘History’ tab displays an item’s workflow history.

 - User: An individual Sitecore use.
 For example, John Smith